freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-088.md

 ## Description
 <section id='description'>

-The image you added is not centered horizontally like the `Coffees` heading above it.  `img` elements are "like" inline elements.
+Now the top spacing looks good.
+The space below the address at the bottom of the menu is a little bigger than the space at the top of the menu and the `h1` element.

-To make the image behave like heading elements (which are block-level), create an `img` type selector and use the value `block` for the `display` property and use the applicable `margin-left` and `margin-right` values to center it horizontally.
+To decrease the default margin space below the address `p` element, create a class selector named `address` and use the value `5px` for the `margin-bottom` property.

 </section>